hambarzum/snake_game/README.md

 This repository is the course project of making a console version of the snake game.

 The main project containing all the files needed to run the game are placed in **project**.
-**Presentation** is a brief summary for the course project in .pdf format.

 ## About snake game